-After my wedding in Vero Beach, mine and Blake’s family packed up and headed to Disney World.
+After our wedding in Vero Beach, mine and Blake’s family packed up and headed to Disney World.
 Since there were 12 of us, we made a breakfast reservation at the Crystal Palace so that we could enjoy one sit-down meal during our day at Magic Kingdom.
 We could not have picked a better place for all of us have breakfast!
 The Crystal Palace buffet’s offerings catered to everyone and we got to start our day at Disney meeting characters from Winnie the Pooh.

 Blown Away By The Interior